Locations:

 Lying in a bed is what most people imagine when they think about giving birth.
 Approximately 68% of births happen while in a reclining position — that is, with your back against an inclined top of the bed, legs spread and feet in stirrups.

 The supine position allows healthcare providers access to better visualize your vulva, vagina and perineum.
-It’s also a common position for people who have had an epidural and can’t move easily on their own.
+It’s also a common position if you've had an epidural and can’t move easily on your own.

 But the reclining position can have some drawbacks.